-A landlord and tenant may well agree things amicably without all this legal fuss, and simply start a new lease and rent where the old one ends.
+A landlord and tenant may well agree to things amicably without all this legal fuss, and simply start a new lease and rent where the old one ends.

 1. The Appropriate Date

-This is the date from when an interim rent will take effect; and if you want to get technical, then under clause 24b of the Landlord and Tenant Act 1954.
+This is the appropriate date from when an interim rent will take effect; and if you want to get technical, then under clause 24b of the Landlord and Tenant Act 1954.

 This assumes that a landlord has served a Section 25 notice or a tenant a Section 26 which are the official notices to trigger the renewal procedures under this legislation.

 This is probably the end of the current lease, as even though the dates under these notices for a new lease may stretch into the future, this issue of interim rent is supposed to begin when the old lease ends really.

 However, there is a but.
-If the lease is already ‘holding over’ past the current lease end date, then you can only go from the earliest possible date in these notices which if then served will be six months into the future.
+If the lease is already ‘holding over’ past the current lease end date, then you can only run from the earliest possible date in these notices which if then served will be six months into the future.

 2. The Application Date

-Also, depending upon whether you’re a landlord or tenant and the rent is going up or down, will depend upon how eager you are to progress this, which might well include rent back if rental levels have been falling.
+Also, depending upon whether you’re a landlord or tenant and the rent is going up or down, will depend upon how eager you are to progress this, which might well include credited rent if rental levels have been falling.